 I had thought the magic was done, and it was time for me to leave this magical place.
 But then I witnessed the moon rise.
 A full glorious moon.
 It took some 30 minutes to rise in the sky and flood the peaks with its Chandni (Moonlight).
 It took a while to rise up and lit the sky but till then every inch it moved, the mountains sparkled a little more.
 At midnight, I sat alone for a while to look at the stars, at the river, and the village shining in the moonlight.
 And I had no regrets taking the trip as a solo wanderer.

 From Chitkul to Delhi is a long journey.
 And you have to be physically and mentally ready for it.
+This was the last day of my road trip to Kinnaur and I was also a little sad about it.
 The first bus leaves for Chandigarh from Chitkul at 6.30 AM and the next till Shimla at 9.30 AM.
 I was fortunate enough to get lifts for half of the way till Rampur.

 This was a trip that made me more confident, more independent than before; a trip where I took the maximum number of lifts and collected the most smiles, a trip that made a bit more of a storyteller.